infinitywings/roi-uncc-mcp/README.md

    - Target: Protection and control systems
    - Impact: Prevents automatic recovery

+These four techniques constitute the current set of supported attack primitives.

 ### AI Strategic Approach

 The DeepSeek AI strategist follows this methodology: